 Ann McElhinney, a producer of the film “Gosnell: The Trial of America’s Biggest Serial Killer”, recently took to Facebook to read a powerful letter sent from a viewer.
 The letter is from a grandmother named Diane, who watched the film (about infamous late-term abortionist Kermit Gosnell who was convicted of murder), completely unaware of the tragedy that was awaiting her family.

 “I saw this beautiful movie and took six friends on opening night, October 12th,” wrote Diane.
 “Little did I know that ten days later on October 22nd, my unborn grandson would die in utero.
-My grandson Russel William was 28 weeks old when his umbilical cord twisted and kinked.
+My grandson Russell William was 28 weeks old when his umbilical cord twisted and kinked.
 A routine checkup revealed that his heart had stopped.”

-Diane’s daughter delivered her son the next day, October 23rd, opting to go through labor and delivery so she could hold her son, rather than have a D&C. Diane was with her daughter and son-in-law when baby Russel was born sleeping.
+Diane’s daughter delivered her son the next day, October 23rd, opting to go through labor and delivery so she could hold her son, rather than have a D&C. Diane was with her daughter and son-in-law when baby Russell was born sleeping.

 “I couldn’t help but think of Baby Boy A when I saw my grandson after he was born.
 He was perfect and beautiful,” said Diane.